jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Zelekhut.md

 RacialMods: +4 Perception, +4 Sense Motive
 Languages: truespeech
 SQ: chains
+SpecialAbilities:
+  Chains (Ex): >
-SpecialAbilities: Chains (Ex) A zelekhut's arms end in long lengths of barbed metal.
+    A zelekhut's arms end in long lengths of barbed metal.
 These chains deal slashing damage and 1d6 points of electricity damage with each hit.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: